Cancer of unknown primary origin

 CUP is found in about 3 to 5% of all people diagnosed with invasive cancer, and carries a poor prognosis in most (80 to 85%) of those circumstances.
-The other 15 to 20% of patients, however, have a relatively long survival with appropriate treatment.
+The other 15 to 20% of people, however, have localized or small metastatic sites at the time of diagnosis, and is associated with a relatively long survival with appropriate treatment.

+The worldwide incidence of CUP is estimated to be 2-15 cases per 100,000 person years and this incidence is declining as advances are made in diagnostic imaging, molecular markers and other cancer diagnostic tests such that it is easier to find a primary tumor.
+Risk factors for CUP are similar to other types of cancers and include tobacco use, alcohol misuse, a family history of cancer, and diabetes.

+Treatment usually involves empirical chemotherapy (most often with a platinum agent with paclitaxel or gemcitabine) but clinical data does not support the superiority of one drug or class over others.

 Signs and symptoms

 Most cancers typically present as a single primary tumor.
 Over the course of time—particularly if the primary tumor is left untreated—smaller "satellite" tumors will appear at other places in the body, a phenomenon known as metastasis.
 Less commonly, a metastatic tumor is found first; but in most such cases, the primary tumor can then be located via examination and testing.
 Rarely (3–5% of the time), the primary tumor cannot be found because it is too small, or because it has regressed due to immune system activity or other factors.
 In such situations a diagnosis of cancer of unknown primary origin (CUP) is made.

 CUP usually comes to attention because of masses or swellings found somewhere in the body, either by physical examination or on medical imaging performed for another indication.
 The disease typically develops rapidly, and metastases may occur in places in the body that are otherwise unusual.
 Comprehensive physical examination is part of the process to identify a possible primary source of cancer; this should include the breasts, lymph nodes, the skin, external genitals, as well as an internal examination of the rectum and of the pelvic organs.

 The location of metastases may be a clue as to the underlying source, even if this cannot be found on investigations.
 For instance, a woman in whom there is axillary lymphadenopathy (swelling in the lymph nodes of the armpit) it is likely that the cancer originated in the breast, and men with lymph node deposits in the mediastinum of the chest and/or retroperitoneal space of the abdomen may have a germ cell tumor.